Weakly Hadamard diagonalizable graphs and Quantum State Transfer: Preliminaries

+For each $\ell\geq 1$, $P_\ell$ is a normalized weak Hadamard matrix of order $2^{\ell+1}$ with pairwise orthogonal columns that is not a Hadamard matrix.

 More generally, one can ask for which matrices $A$ is it the case that $A\otimes B$ is a weak Hadamard matrix whenever $B$ is a weak Hadamard matrix.
 The following proposition provides the answer.
+The result follows by considering the entries of $(A^T \otimes B^T)(A\otimes B)=A^T A \otimes B^T B$.

 \begin{proposition} Let $A$ and $B$ be weak Hadamard matrices with $B$ not equal to the all-zeros matrix.
 Then $A\otimes B$ is a weak Hadamard matrix if and only if the columns of $A$ are all pairwise orthogonal. \end{proposition}